🌍 Set Your Location

 What NBPT Does

 NBPT (N-butyl thiophosphoric triamide) — the active ingredient in Agrotain and most generic stabilizers — temporarily blocks urease enzyme activity.
-It doesn't stop the chemistry permanently; it buys you time.
-Typically 10–14 days of protection: long enough for incorporation rain or irrigation.
-At that point, the inhibitor breaks down and the urea proceeds normally — now safely in the soil.
+It buys you 10–14 days of protection: long enough for incorporation rain or irrigation.

 The Economics

 At $8–12/acre, NBPT pays for itself if it prevents more than roughly 10 lbs N/acre of loss.
-At any score above Moderate on this tool — or on no-till ground, high-pH soils, or when forecasts show no incorporation rain — the economics strongly favor treatment.
-At current nitrogen prices, even a 5–8% reduction in N loss often covers the stabilizer cost.
+At any score above Moderate — or on no-till ground, high-pH soils, or when forecasts show no incorporation rain — the economics strongly favor treatment.

 Bottom line: Stabilizer is insurance.
 You don’t always need it — but when you do, you really do.
 Use this tool to make that call objectively on every application.